Co-parenting tips I wish I knew 10 years ago.

 From doctor’s appointments to after-school activities, a shared calendar can eliminate the constant juggling of details and ensures everyone is on the same page.
 (And when the kids are old enough, they can take on the responsibility for populating the calendar themselves with their schedules – lifesaver!)

-One last thing to consider is your plan for social media.
+The final point on my list of co-parenting tips is to plan for social media.
 Was your split amicable enough to remain “friends” on social media?
 The upside here is that you can tag each other to share experiences vicariously with each other.
 The downside though is that it can easily become a point of contention, one in which jealousy can run rampant, undermining the “neutral to positive” perspective that we want to work with as our very foundation in co-parenting.
 Take some time to sit with your own thoughts and emotions in this decision.

 Remember that none of the decisions you are making right now is permanent (perhaps with the exception of getting a tattoo – again, yup, that was me).
 Trust yourself to make the best decision you can, in this moment, with the information you have.
 You can always make a new decision once you have new information (and/or experience.)
 Take the “long game” approach and give both yourself and your ex grace, time, and space to figure this out.
 You’re still in this together, and that can be a great thing.